sjaks/demooni/README.md

 # demooni 😈
-Routing daemons - a detailed and accurate visual representation of how packets flow on the web
+Routing daemons - a detailed and accurate visual representation of how packets flow on the web.
+This is **not** a game.

 ## The Theory of Daemons
 Something called routing daemons (demooni) throw packets (pakeetti) from one point to another.
 This way your favorite web site is delivered onto your computer.